Troubleshooting Email Delivery Delays and Latency

 Check your network latency

-More often that not, one of the 3 prior suggestions above will resolve a latency problem.
+More often than not, one of the 3 prior suggestions above will resolve a latency problem.
 However, some latency issues are simply due to the quality of your connection or traffic shaping.
-It's possibile that your network problem lies with either you or your ISPs configuration.
+It's possible that your network problem lies with either you or your ISPs configuration.
 Below are a number of methods that will help you determine where a latency issue really is.

 ping smtp.sendgrid.net